leeyuejia/gamerstergram/project-scope.md

 Other users can post comments other other user's viewpages.

-BONUS : include password authentication and adding a social list.
+BONUS : To add a

 ## Technology used

-1) CSS
+1) CSS / BOOTSTRAP
 2) MVC structure
 3) JQuery
 5) EJS view engine